 i.
 "They are not welcomed because they are great, wise, or mighty, but because they come in Jesus' name - i.e., they belong to him."
 (Carson) "The essential fact in the transformation Christ works is that He changes the great ones into little children."
 (Morgan)

 ii.
-It is easy to actually despise humble people.
+It is easy to actually despise the humble.
 They are the losers; the kind who will never make it in our competitive and aggressive and get-ahead world.
-Yet when we despise humble people, we are actually despising Jesus.
+Yet when we despise humble people, we also despise Jesus.

 b.
 Whoever causes one of these little ones who believe in Me to sin: Jesus takes it seriously when one of His little ones is led into sin.
 "Little ones" does not only mean children, but those who humble themselves as children in the manner Jesus described.